Gigi Hadid Carries Zayn Malik’s Dog To A Meeting In NYC, Announces Tommy Hilfiger India Trip

 A post shared by Gigi Hadid (@gigihadid) on

-Gigi, 21, said that she and Zayn had their eyes on each other for a while before they started dating when she appeared on The Ellen Show in February.
+Gigi said that she and Zayn had their eyes on each other for a while before they started dating when she appeared on The Ellen Show in February.

 “We actually met at a friend’s birthday party a few years ago and then he was in New York to come to the Victoria’s Secret show last year I think and ended up not coming.